 Having one or two Pokemon party games planned to go along with a Pokemon birthday party is almost a requirement!
 Games for a game-themed party, right?
 You can turn almost any game into a Pokemon birthday party game and any activity into a Pokemon party activity with a little creativity!

 Affiliate links ahead—they cost you nothing, but help me keep the servers on and my content free!

-From start to finish, here is how we ran our Pokemon party activities to give you a few ideas for your own Pokemon bash.
+From start to finish, here is how we ran our Pokemon party games to give you a few ideas for your own Pokemon birthday bash.

 Party guests, unfortunately, do not all arrive at once.
-So while we were waiting for all our friends to be there, each arrival was set to making themselves a set of Pikachu ears.
+So while we were waiting for all our friends to get to our Pokemon party, each arrival was set to making themselves a set of Pikachu ears.
 Big big hit.
-Most kids wore them the whole party through.
-Because I really and truly love my readers, I have a tutorial and free downloadable template to make Pikachu ears here.
+Most kids wore their Pikachu ears the whole party through.
+Because I really and truly love my readers, I have a tutorial and free downloadable template to make DIY Pokemon Pikachu ears here.
 If you don’t use any of the other Pokemon party game ideas, use this one!

-If you’re looking at doing a lunch or dinner time party, this is a great time filler!
+If you’re looking at doing a lunch or dinner time Pokemon party, Pikachu Pizza making is a great time filler!
 You make this a Pokemon Party activity by giving it a cute Pokemon name…it’s all about the theme.
 With a little adult help, kids will be thrilled to put sauce, cheese, and pepperoni on their pizzas and eat their yummy creations at the end.
-If you purchase the pre-made crusts, it’ll make the pizza-making a tad easier on the hostess.

 Pokemon Balance Training

 As one of our stations, we played this Minute to win it style dice game.
 Pokemon Trainers need good balance to catch them all!
-To play this Pokemon party game, the kids put a large Popsicle stick in their mouths to see how many dice they could stack on top without them falling over.
-Materials: dice (buy here) and Popsicle sticks (buy here).
+To play this Pokemon party game, the kids put a large Popsicle stick in their mouths to see how many dice they can stack on top without the dice falling over.

 Beat Team Rocket Target Practice

-The kids flocked to this Pokemon party games.
+The kids flocked to this Pokemon party game idea.
 It WAS pretty fun.
 We printed out a picture of Team Rocket (characters from the Pokemon animated TV show) and taped it to the inside of our sliding glass door.
 The kids use a suction cup nerf gun (buy it here) to shoot darts at Team Rocket.

 At our party, Jesse from Team Rocket assisted with the weaponry.
-It’s a good idea to have a bit of adult supervision on this game.
+It’s a good idea to have a bit of adult supervision on this Pokemon party game.
 The goal?
 The Pokemon Trainer with most Nerf gun darts to stick wins!